Lecturer in Applied Psychology (ODLP)

 Book series "Language, Discourse and Mental Health" (University of Exeter Press).
 This book series is a unique resource to further knowledge and understanding of mental health from a pluralistically informed linguistic perspective.
 Using qualitative and quantitative approaches to language-based analysis, the empirical and theoretical contributions will provide a compelling insight on mental health from a range of perspectives and contexts, including psychotherapeutic communication, public presentations of mental health, literary accounts of lived experiences, and language features associated to specific mental health problems.
 This interdisciplinary book series will be an essential reference for students, researchers and practitioners in linguistics and communication, education, cognitive science, psychology, counselling and psychotherapy, special needs, medicine, nursing, and medical anthropology.

-Empirical Dissertation - Project Supervision — MSc Mental Health in Children and Young People: Psychological Approaches
+Course Organiser: Dissertation — MSc Mental Health in Children and Young People: Psychological Approaches (Online)

 Open to PhD supervision enquiries?